 Average selling prices in last 12 months by types

 St Albans has 118 schools with capacities ranging from 31 to 1255.
 There are a number of schools that cater for special educational needs.
 There is a mix of Community School, Foundation School, Voluntary Aided School, Other Independent School, Community Special School, Pupil Referral Unit, Further Education, LA Nursery School, EY Setting in the area.

-A Mixed Foundation School for pupils 11 to 18 years.
-The schools has a capacity of 1155 pupils.
+Pupils aged 11 to 18 attend this Mixed Community School.
+The schools has a capacity of 1154 pupils.

 Award-winning estate agents with expert valuers,